Not a Member?

-The safety and efficacy of latanoprost has not been established in children.
+Safety and efficacy of latanoprost have not been established in the pediatric population (i.e., neonates, infants, children, or adolescents).

 Latanoprost should be used cautiously in patients with renal disease (e.g., renal failure, renal impairment) or hepatic disease.
 There have been no studies on safe use in these patients.

 keratitis / Delayed / 1.0-10.0visual impairment / Early / 4.0-8.0macular edema / Delayed / Incidence not knownuveitis / Delayed / Incidence not knowncorneal erosion / Delayed / Incidence not knownbronchospasm / Rapid / Incidence not knowntoxic epidermal necrolysis / Delayed / Incidence not known